CT-10 Bluetooth Barcode Scanners and Onscreen Keyboards for Android

 Turn on Bluetooth on your Android device and click on the CT10 when it appears in ‘Available devices’ in order to pair it.

 Your Android device will show a pop-up request to ‘Pair’ with the scanner and a prompt for a PIN.
-Enter 10010 to pair.
-The next thing is to setup the scanner for use with Android.
+Enter '10010' to pair.

 NB: There are known Bluetooth connectivity issues when running the Spotify App with AirPOS.
 Attached Bluetooth peripherals (Card Readers, Printers, Barcode Scanners, etc) may regularly drop connection resulting in receipts not printing, drawers not kicking and aborted card transactions.